 Over time, the oxygen supply and demand imbalance will start to even out until they can begin to access their own oxygen supply.

 This is a simplistic explanation, I realize, and much, much more is involved.
 This is just an easy way to begin to identify and understand the thoughts and feelings of those who have Borderline Personality Disorder and other disorders that cause relationship anxiety.

 Megan Hunter, MBA, is an international speaker and author on the topic of high-conflict disputes and complicated relationships.
-She is the co-founder of the High Conflict Institute with Bill Eddy, LCSW, Esq., and founder of Unhooked Media where she serves as publisher at Unhooked Books and HCI Press.
-She is author of the newly released book, Bait & Switch: Saving Your Relationship After Incredible Romance Turns into Exhausting Chaos.
+She is the co-founder and CEO of the High Conflict Institute with Bill Eddy, LCSW, Esq., and founder of Unhooked Media where she serves as publisher at Unhooked Books and HCI Press.
 Read more about Megan at UnhookedMedia.com and HighConflictInstitute.com.